tbleier/ansible-modules-bitwarden/README.md

       roles:
         - ansible-modules-bitwarden

 Use Ansible's `lookup()` function with the `bitwarden` argument, followed by the items you want to retrieve.

-The default field is `password`, but any other field can be specified using the `field` named argument.
+The default field is
+`password`, but any other field can be specified using the `field` named argument.
 If you need to specify the path to the Bitwarden CLI binary, use the `path` named argument.

 Additional parameters:

+- field:
+  - description: field name to fetch
+  - default: 'password'

 - type:
   - description: field type to fetch ('default' for username/password, 'custom' for custom fields, 'attachment' for attachments)